Pranitha26/nasscom-vsd-soc-program/DAY-2.md

 ### Utilisation and Aspect ratio
 1. Defining the values of the core and die is the first of the physical design flow
 2. We begin using a basic netlist, 2 flip flops, i.e. the launch flop and the capture flop.
-> Note: A netlist defines the connectivity of an electronic design
+> Note: A netlist explains the connectivity of an electronic design

 3. There is a simple combinational logic connecting them
 4. This netlist can be extrapolated to many kits